top of page

 Construction Quality Control Manager Overseas - Middle East

-Role Overview: Site-based senior quality control leadership role supporting a mission-critical helicopter maintenance facility for the U.S. Army Corps of Engineers (USACE).
-This is a site-based quality control role focused on implementing and managing the Contractor Quality Control (CQC) Program to ensure compliant construction execution, inspection, documentation, and quality delivery across complex aviation and industrial systems.
-Role Summary: The Construction Quality Control (QC) Manager serves as the contractor’s designated CQC System Manager, responsible for planning, implementing, and documenting the full CQC program to ensure all work conforms to contract requirements.
-The role acts as the primary quality interface with USACE and project stakeholders, overseeing inspections, documentation, and compliance with USACE standards and safety requirements throughout construction and closeout.
-Key Responsibilities: • Develop, implement, and maintain the Contractor Quality Control (CQC) Plan in accordance with USACE requirements • Serve as the on-site Quality Control authority, with responsibility to stop work that does not meet contract requirements • Conduct and document Preparatory, Initial, and Follow-Up inspections for all definable features of work • Coordinate daily with USACE representatives, QA staff, and project personnel • Lead weekly QC meetings, prepare meeting minutes, and distribute to relevant stakeholders • Review, track, and manage submittals, RFIs, and material approvals • Ensure construction activities comply with approved drawings, specifications, safety plans, and environmental requirements • Maintain quality documentation including: • Daily QC reports • Inspection and testing records • Non-conformance reports (NCRs) and corrective actions • Coordinate and verify testing and inspections with third-party laboratories • Support project closeout activities including punch lists, as-built documentation, and final acceptance • Ensure compliance with safety coordination requirements embedded in the CQC program, including familiarity with EM 385-1-1 Required Qualifications: • Experience: Minimum 10 years of construction quality control experience on large-scale facilities or infrastructure projects • Certification: Completed USACE Construction Quality Management (CQM) for Contractors course, or ability to obtain certification within 90 days of award • Demonstrated experience on USACE, NAVFAC, AFCEC, or other U.S. military construction projects • Thorough working knowledge of: • USACE CQC System • EM 385-1-1 Safety and Health Requirements • Federal construction QA/QC standards and best practices • Strong written and verbal communication skills in English Preferred / Desired Qualifications • Prior overseas or Middle East military construction experience • Aviation, hangar, or industrial mission facility quality control experience • Demonstrated experience coordinating MEP-heavy scopes, including special hazards fire protection systems, pump rooms, trench drainage, fuel and spill control systems, and hazardous or classified spaces Compensation & Benefits • Salary range: USD $95,000–$125,000 annually (base, dependent on experience) • Housing: Provided • Food: Stipend provided • Additional uplifts We look forward to reviewing your application.
+Job Overview The Construction Quality Control (QC) Manager supports the contractor delivering construction projects across the Middle East for U.S. government projects.
+Key Responsibilities •Develop, implement, and maintain the Contractor Quality Control (CQC) Plan in accordance with USACE requirements. •Serve as the on-site Quality Control authority, with responsibility to stop work that does not meet contract requirements. •Conduct and document Preparatory, Initial, and Follow-Up inspections for all definable features of work. •Coordinate daily with USACE representatives, Quality Assurance staff, and project personnel. •Lead weekly Quality Control meetings, prepare meeting minutes, and distribute to relevant stakeholders. •Review, track, and manage submittals, RFIs, and material approvals. •Ensure construction activities comply with approved drawings, specifications, safety plans, and environmental requirements.
+Maintain quality documentation including: •Daily Quality Control reports. •Inspection and testing records. •Non-conformance reports (NCRs) and corrective actions. •Coordinate and verify testing and inspections with third-party laboratories. •Support project closeout activities including punch lists, as-built documentation, and final acceptance. •Ensure compliance with safety coordination requirements embedded in the CQC program, including familiarity with EM 385-1-1.
+Required Qualifications •Minimum ten (10) years of construction quality control experience on large-scale facilities or infrastructure projects. •Completion of the USACE Construction Quality Management (CQM) for Contractors course, or ability to obtain certification within 90 days of award. •Demonstrated experience on USACE, NAVFAC, AFCEC, or other U.S. military construction projects. •Thorough working knowledge of the USACE CQC System, EM 385-1-1 Safety and Health Requirements, and federal construction QA/QC standards and best practices. •Strong written and verbal communication skills in English.
+Preferred / Desired Qualifications •Prior overseas or Middle East military construction experience. •Aviation, hangar, or industrial mission facility quality control experience. •Demonstrated experience coordinating MEP-heavy scopes, including special hazards fire protection systems, pump rooms, trench drainage, fuel and spill control systems, and hazardous or classified spaces.
+Compensation & Benefits •Base salary range: USD $60,000–$90,000 annually, dependent on experience. •Housing provided. •Food stipend provided. •Additional uplifts may apply based on project conditions.
+We look forward to reviewing your application.
 Recruitment is ongoing, and the position may be filled before the closing date of this advertisement.
-If you have any questions, feel free to contact us at: careers@globalbuildcollaborative.com
+Recruiter Disclaimer We respectfully request that recruiters, headhunters, and other third-party agencies refrain from contacting us regarding this position.
+Unsolicited inquiries will not be considered.

 Contact